hoddmimes/DistributorWsGateway/README.md

     * __password__ password for the user.
 </small>

- ##WEB App
+## WEB App

-WEB applications should use an appropiate WebSocket API.
+WEB applications should use an appropriate WebSocket API.
-The WEB can and should send a few messages inorder to receive updates.
+The WEB apps can and should send a few messages inorder to receive updates.
 The messages are defined in the file [DistributorMessages.xml](https://github.com/hoddmimes/DistributorWsGateway/blob/master/xml/DistributorMessage.xml)
 All messages being sent and received are Json encoded.
 An example of how to interact with a _DWG_ are found in the file [distributor.html](https://github.com/hoddmimes/DistributorWsGateway/blob/master/public/distributor.html)